 To display the SYSLOG for a system, select the system in the site window.
-Select "Show Syslog..." in the Monitor menu.
+Choose Show Syslog... from the Monitor menu.

-To update the SYSLOG display, close the syslog window and select "Show Syslog..." again.
+To update the SYSLOG display, close the syslog window and choose Show Syslog... again.

 Displaying the Hardware Inventory of a System